CNC Machining Service

 CNC Machining Services FAQ

-Fractory has developed in-house algorithms and technology capable of providing automatic pricing for CNC machined parts.
-Quotes are based on actual manufacturing logic – each uploaded file is processed to recognise the manufacturing process and properties of the part, which determine the manufacturing and shipping time and cost.
+Fractory has developed in-house algorithms and proprietary technology capable of providing automatic pricing for CNC-machined parts.
+Quotes are based on actual manufacturing logic – each uploaded file is processed to recognise the manufacturing process and properties of the part, which determine the manufacturing time and cost.

 How to reduce the cost of CNC machined parts?

-The cost of CNC machined parts comprises mainly of 4 factors: machining time, material selection, start-up costs and part geometry.
+The cost of CNC-machined parts is driven by four primary factors: machining time, material selection, start-up costs, and part geometry.
+To lower your costs and ensure the manufacturability of your CNC parts:

 Are turning and milling available for wood and plastics?